increpare/oeuf-documentation/map-editor-tutorial.md

 - **Ctrl+R** : Randomly rotate all *cube-shaped blocks* with the currently selected texture in the currently selected layer.
 - **Ctrl+Shift+R** : Unrandomizes the rotation of all *cube-shaped blocks* (with the currently-selected texture in the currently-selected layer) to face a single direction.
 Cycles direction each time it's pressed.
 - **Ctrl+L** : Open the maps folder with your file manager.
-- **Ctrk+K** : Export current level as 3D mesh (for importing into other software/games).
+- **Ctrl+K** : Export current level as a 3D mesh (for importing into other software/games).
 This also exports the game tilemap/textures to the same directory.

 ### 2.3 Loading and Saving